 Josh deLacy lives in Seattle, Washington, where he climbs cliffs, summits mountains, and builds websites.
 NPR called him a modern-day Jack Kerouac after he hitchhiked 7,000 miles across the United States, and a few dozen surprised drivers told him he didn’t smell bad.
 Since that experience, he found homes in the Pacific Northwest, the Episcopal Church, and Calvin College’s the post calvin.
-Josh deLacy’s writing has appeared or is forthcoming in places such as The Emerson Review, Front Porch Review, and Perspectives.
+Josh deLacy’s writing has appeared in places such as The Emerson Review, Front Porch Review, and Perspectives.
 His website: joshdelacy.com.

 Josh deLacy is a writer and website developer from Seattle, Washington.
 He left the Pacific Northwest to study writing in Michigan and England, intern in Washington D.C., and graduate from Calvin College with a double major in writing and political science.
 He spent a summer hitchhiking across the country before returning to Washington where he now climbs cliffs, summits mountains, and writes.

 I build custom WordPress-based websites for small businesses, non-profits, and artists.
 Each website is designed specifically for my client’s needs.
 I can create an entirely new website (complete with written content), or I can remodel an existing website.
 I equip every site with traffic monitoring and security measures, and I can provide basic training in how to use and maintain your new website.

 During the summer of 2013, I hitchhiked 6,700 miles across small-town America, carrying nothing but a backpack, an almost-empty wallet, and a sign that read Traveling On Trust.